rystrauss/deformer/README.md

 ```
 where you can replace `gas_deformer:v0` with the name of the model artifact (in W&B)
 that you wish to evaluate.

+## Acknowledgements

+We would like to thank Google’s TPU Research Cloud program for providing free access to
+TPUs, which helped with obtaining the results in this repository.